jdittrich/userNeedResearchBook/text/introduction.md

  Knowing their motivations, activities, problems explanation for what they do and feel.

- Do that by…
+ Do that by [Example]
  Not usability testing
  Not asking what they want

- New ideas.
+ New ideas, discard assumptions, get new onew

+ ## Place in the process
 --->

 Even if your idea and the final outcome is actually awesome, it still needs to find its place in the user's life.
 It can be helpful to consider existing motivations, activities and problems the users have and to know the context the interaction happens in.
 Will they be motivated or tired?
 What other products do they use in the situations in which your idea may matter?
 How may other people influence the interaction?